-The truck driver's record of duty status or logbook can be very useful after a truck accident.
+The truck driver's record of duty or logbook showing his or her "hours of service" can be very useful after a truck accident.
 Your Kansas City truck accident lawyer will use the information contained in it to determine if there was driver error and liability in your case.

-The logbook will indicate if the driver violated any of the Department of Transportation (DOT) regulations or failed to adhere to the guidelines of the Federal Motor Carrier Safety Administration (FMCSA).
+The logbook will indicate if the driver violated the Department of Transportation (DOT) regulations or failed to adhere to the guidelines of the Federal Motor Carrier Safety Administration (FMCSA) relating to the maximum hours a truck may be driven.
 For this reason, the logbook can greatly influence the outcome of a personal injury lawsuit in many truck accident cases.

 In the U.S, the federal government establishes these regulations to control the operations of trucking companies because truckers cross state lines.
 FMCSA regulates and monitors activities in the trucking industry to ensure that truckers follow proper procedures to increase safety on our roads.